Information Technology Security

 - configuring the computer to limit its security exposure

 Most of the steps to harden computers against attacks are performed by technical support personnel at the University.
-However, everyone has a role in securing University systems and resources and we appreciate the diligence, cooperation, and assistance of those who use University IT resources.
+However, everyone has a role in securing University systems and resources.
+We appreciate the diligence, cooperation, and assistance of those who use University IT resources.

 Please browse the security information located on the menu to the left.